-For this reason, UH Energy, at the University of Houston, has developed the Energy ESG Program, to equip current and aspiring professionals in the energy industry to further their skills in this ever-evolving field.
+For this reason, UH Energy, at the University of Houston, has developed the ESG in Energy Program, to equip current and aspiring professionals in the energy industry to further their skills in this ever-evolving field.
 Industry experts who have designed, developed and managed ESG and CSR programs over the past couple of decades will share insights, tools and expertise, while allowing for opportunities to customize concepts, models, frameworks and management systems to fit your own business needs.

 UH Energy is delivering this program in collaboration with its Consortium for Energy Corporate Social Responsibility (CECSR) Advisory Board.

 Who Should Attend?

 This series of micro-credentials is designed for current energy industry professionals and those aspiring to join the energy industry’s ESG workforce.
 It will enhance your capabilities through engaging, thought-provoking insights, together with opportunities to enhance skills critical for success in ESG in Energy.
 The field continues to evolve rapidly in the highly competitive energy market place, and it requires cutting-edge, state-of-the-art training.

 BADGE BUNDLE (Badges 1, 2 & 3, purchased together):